 You play as Alex Mercer, a superpowered anti-hero who must use his abilities to stop an outbreak in Manhattan.
 Players can shapeshift and run up with walls, as well as being able to sprint at super speed, so there’s definitely room for different playstyles.

-33. Mad Max
+36. Mad Max

 A tie-in for Fury Road but not really, Mad Max is a Frankenstein’s Monster of game design with many ideas leeched from other open world games.
 Though it may not surpass any of its inspirations and won’t endear itself to anyone who hates relatively empty playgrounds, it’s still a total blast.

 Taking parts of the Batman: Arkham series and a lashing of Assassin’s Creed, Mad Max comes into its own with its approach to Max’s vehicle of choice, the Magnum Opus.
 Over time, you turn the car from a bucket on wheels into the scourge of the wasteland, meaning there’s more of an attachment to the game than punching dudes and drinking water.

-32. No Man’s Sky
+35. No Man’s Sky

 If this piece had been written in 2016, No Man’s Sky would find itself on the opposite list for open world games.
 After launching in a laughably threadbare state with the game clearly not what its marketing had suggested, it would have been easy for Hello Games to go underground and give up on the game entirely.

 With new modes and a huge content update on the way, the initial appeal from visiting planets and seeing sights will wear off quickly in No Man’s Sky, but if you want a low-key game to zone out with flying around star systems, it’s a more than competent distraction.

 More of an excuse to use the name of a dormant franchise than an out-and-out Ghost Recon installment, Wildlands drops the “hardcore” elements of the franchise and takes it into an open world.
 While it may alienate some long-time fans, Wildlands still maintains a semblance of strategy and teamwork that usually goes down the drain the second your friends start messing around.

 Belonging in the massive-but-empty camp of open world games, Wildlands asks you to embrace your daredevil side with a ridiculous spectacle and a surprising difficulty.
 There’s plenty to do, though the missions and side distractions do tend to follow an eventually very familiar formula.

-30. Don’t Starve
+33. Don’t Starve

 A mischievously dark game, Don’t Starve tasks you with staying alive after you are shipwrecked by exploring your increasingly dangerous surroundings as a pretty feeble gentleman who must use his scientist background to stand a chance.

 Thanks to the randomly generated levels, your chances of success can be a little like a roll of the dice.
 Some are fairer than others, giving you ample opportunity to stock up on resources, while others can throw all manner of creepy crawlies at you almost immediately.

-29. State of Decay 2
+32. State of Decay 2

 Perhaps we’re missing something, but State of Decay 2 really didn’t deserve all of the scorn it received at launch.
 Sure, the amount of bugs were laughable and its performance certainly lacking, but overall it’s just the natural evolution of the first game, itself one of the best open world games around.

 It’s tough going, especially when some of your peers become demanding, but nobody said surviving after the end of civilisation was going to be easy.
-Included with Game Pass, so you should at least try it if you have an Xbox One.
+It’s included with Game Pass, so you should at least try it if you have an Xbox One.